HackGT/tech-onboarding/README.md

-# HackGT Tech Onboardnig
+# HackGT Tech Onboarding

 Welcome to the HackGT tech onboarding project.
 This will serve as an introduction to TypeScript/JavaScript, Node.js, MongoDB, and React.
-You can see a demo @ [https://ideas.hexlabs.org](https://ideas.hexlabs.org).

 This README has the following sections: